ThorDimas/Python_Challenge/README.md

-# Python_Challenge\n
+# Python_Challenge

-Repository for the third challenge\n
+Repository for the third challenge

-Use of DictReader insted of just Reader was found in https://docs.python.org/es/3.8/library/csv.html\n
+Use of DictReader insted of just Reader was found in https://docs.python.org/es/3.8/library/csv.html